Backpacker’s Guide to Parvati Valley

-My curiosity to visit Parvati Valley arose after reading, “Losing My Religion” by Vishwas Mudagal, before I embarked on my dream trip to Ladakh in 2015 (Ladakh under a budget of 20,000 INR).
+My curiosity to visit Parvati Valley arose after reading, “Losing My Religion” by Vishwas Mudagal, before I embarked on my dream trip to Ladakh in 2015 (How to travel to Ladakh under a budget of 20000 INR).
 The author’s intriguing description of the valley got it on my map of must-visit places.

 In September 2016 my gypsy soul took on another solo expedition of 34 days to the alluring Himalayas (Ladakh & Parvati Valley).
 I spent about two weeks exploring the charming villages of Parvati Valley, hiking from one village to another.

-Based on my experiences, I have put together a comprehensive guide on backpacking through Parvati Valley.
-Covering everything from planning your trip, detailed itinerary, hotels, how to travel, and interesting places to see, here is Parvati Valley Unplugged for you.
+Based on my experiences, I have put together a comprehensive backpacker’s guide to Parvati Valley.
+Covering everything from planning your trip to a detailed itinerary, how to travel, and interesting places to see, here is Parvati Valley Unplugged for you.